 Background

-Fortunately, the firmware code is publicly available.
-After reading it, I found that the rotation angle is fixed, with a total range of 120 degrees.
-Although this is intentional, it seems that the code needs to be modified to set it to any angle.
+Thankfully, the firmware code is publicly available.
+Reading it, it appears that the rotatable angle is hardcoded, with a total of 120°.
+It was intentional, but it seems that the code needs to be modified to set it to all directions.

 #define COCOT_ROTATION_ANGLE { -60, -45, -30, -15, 0, 15, 30, 45, 60 }

-However, since QMK is actively developed, there are sometimes breaking changes.
-The publicly available code for the meishi Trackball Module is written for QMK 0.16, which causes compilation errors with QMK 0.22.
+And because it's being actively developed, there are occasional breaking changes.
+The publicly available code for meishi Trackball Module was created with QMK 0.16, a slightly older version, so it results in compilation errors with QMK 0.22.

-QMK has excellent documentation, so most issues can be resolved by referring to the official documentation.
+QMK has very comprehensive documentation, so most issues can be resolved by looking at the official docs.

-From here, I'll only describe the points where I stumbled.
+Therefore, from here on, I'll only mention the points where I stumbled.

 - QMK Toolbox

-- This tool burns the firmware.
-Although it can be done from the browser, it's reassuring to have console output.
+- This flashes the firmware for you.
+You can also flash from the browser, but it's reassuring to have this installed to see the console output.

 - REMAP

-- This is a firmware repository site.
+- This is the firmware repository site.
 It's very convenient.
-The official meishi Trackball Module firmware can also be burned or downloaded from here.
-I'll use it mainly for testing.
+You can also flash or download the official meishi Trackball Module firmware from here.
+It's safe to open in Chrome.
+This time, we'll mainly use it for operation confirmation.

 - MCU: atmega32u4